About Porchlight Music Theatre

 (ABOVE: Angela Ingersoll in “End of the Rainbow”.
 Photo by Kelsey Jorissen)

-Over the years, Porchlight Music Theatre has staged more than 70 productions, including many Chicago and world premieres, and has been honored to receive an impressive 39 Jeff Awards and 139 Jeff Award nominations, 22 Black Theatre Alliance nominations and 3 awards, among other recognition.
-We are especially proud to have received four consecutive Best Production Jeff Awards for A Class Act (2013), Ain’t Misbehavin’ (2014), Sondheim on Sondheim (2015) and Dreamgirls (2016).
+Over the years, Porchlight Music Theatre has staged more than 70 productions, including many Chicago and world premieres, and has been honored to receive an impressive 42 Jeff Awards and 139 Jeff Award nominations, 22 Black Theatre Alliance nominations and 4 awards, among other recognition.
+We are especially proud to have received five consecutive Best Production Jeff Awards for A Class Act (2013), Ain’t Misbehavin’ (2014), Sondheim on Sondheim (2015), Dreamgirls (2016) and The Scottsboro Boys (2017).